The Broadview Anthology of Medieval Arthurian Literature

 • iii.
 The Healing of Sir Urry

 • 5.
-Tale VIII:‘The Moste Piteuous Tale of the Morte Arthure saunz Gwerdon’
+Tale VIII: ‘The Moste Piteuous Tale of the Morte Arthure saunz Gwerdon’

 • i.
 Rumours

 • ii.
-The War with Lancelot
+The War with Launcelot

 • iii.
 Mordred